Mathreyu/how_to_make_an_image_classifier/README.md

 ##Usage

 Run `jupyter notebook` in terminal when you are in the main directory, then a browser window will pop up.
 You can run the code in the browser easily.

-# Coding Challenge - Due Date: Thursday, February 23rd 2017 at 12 PM PST

-The challenge for this video is to build an image classifer for 2 different animals.
-They can be any 2 animals.
-You can use Keras & Tensorflow.
-The demo notebook attached will act as a good guide, as well as the links i've provided in the video description.

-Bonus points if you do one or both of the following.

-1. Use only Tensorflow

-2. You use transfer learning to improve your model.

-Good luck!

-##Credits

-Credits go to a Wizard named [Rajiv Shah](https://github.com/rajshah4/image_keras)!
-I've merely created a wrapper to get people started.